Sky Stream Puck review: Is the Sky Stream box any good?

 Overview of the Sky Stream Puck

-Up until fairly recently, when you ordered a Sky TV package you had just one option: Sky Q – the set-top box that delivered Sky's satellite TV service to your TV or TVs.
-But in the last couple of years Sky has begun to offer a second option: Sky Stream – with it's smaller 'Puck' which delivers almost all the same services via the internet, and without the need for a satellite dish.
+Up until a couple of years ago, when you ordered a Sky TV package you had just one option: Sky Q – the set-top box that delivered Sky's satellite TV service to your TV or TVs.
+But in the last couple of years Sky has binned satellite TV altogether (still serving existing custoemers for the time being) to make way for Sky Stream, with it's smaller 'Puck' which delivers almost all the same services via the internet, and without the need for a satellite dish.

 If you're interested in the nitty-gritty detail of exactly what you get with Sky Stream and its 'Entertainment Pack', we have a full guide that goes into every tiny detail.
 But that's not what we're here for.
 We're here to look at the Sky Stream Puck, the small, physical device Sky gives you to plug into your TV with Sky Stream.